DET171/djs-guide/guide/sequelize/README.md

 return interaction.reply(`List of tags: ${tagString}`);
 ```

 Here, you can use the `.findAll()` method to grab all the tag names.
 Notice that instead of having `where`, the optional field, `attributes`, is set.
 Setting attributes to name will let you get *only* the names of tags.
 If you tried to access other fields, like the tag author, you would get an error.
 If left blank, it will fetch *all* of the associated column data.
 It will not affect the results returned, but from a performance perspective, you should only grab the necessary data.
-If no results return, `tagString` will default to 'No tags set'.
+If no results are returned, `tagString` will default to 'No tags set'.

 ### [mu] Deleting a tag